Anton-Gladyshev/pypty/docs/example_breakdown.md

    # ...
 Rest of your parameters.
 }
 ```
 Also, you may want to update your reconstruction settings.
-For Compressed data PyPty has following objecive function types:
+For Compressed data PyPty has following objective function types:

 |  Objective_name     |   Description    |
 |---------------------|------------------|